“A Family Bank is a strategy to keep wealth in your family and keep it growing… from generation to generation.”

 In 1972, the 120 Vanderbilts gathered for a reunion at Vanderbilt University, named for their patriarch who had provided the school its initial $1 million endowment.
 According to Klepper and Gunther’s book, The Wealthy 100, there wasn’t a millionaire among them.
 The greatest fortune in American history had nearly vanished in 95 years.

 Contrast the Vanderbilt story with that of the Rothschild family.

 Family Banks also provide a structure for mentorship and guidance.
 Who cares more about the family’s money than those who have been contributing to it?
-They help guide and direct younger family members, and encourage family members to live up to certain standards.
+Family Banks help guide and direct younger family members while encouraging all family members to live up to certain standards.

 The influence of a Family Bank goes far beyond finances.
 They can be causes for family reunions, instruments for charitable giving, and vehicles which carry the family values from generation to generation.